'Vagina Bible' Tackles Health And Politics In A Guide To Female Physiology

 What do they tend to be experiencing?

-I would say odor; volume of discharge ...
+I would say odor, volume of discharge. ...
 Then there's also this group of patients who are convinced they have yeast infections.
 They definitely have something causing their symptoms that's not yeast — usually chronic vulvar irritation.
-So, what happens when someone comes in and the doctor can't find anything wrong, is that many doctors will just give antibiotics, or give antifungals.
+So what happens when someone comes in and the doctor can't find anything wrong is that many doctors will just give antibiotics or give antifungals.

 Do your patients ever feel like you're dismissing or not believing their symptoms?

-For so many years women have had their symptoms dismissed.
+For so many years, women have had their symptoms dismissed.
 They've been told that their normal bodies are wrong.
 And so there are all these complex messages.
-I really try to pin down — and ask them — "OK, so what's your bother factor?
+I really try to pin down and ask them, "OK, so what's your bother factor?
 And then let's work it out from there."

-An interesting theme in the book is something I see in my own primary care practice: the "Well, it can't hurt" phenomenon.
-For example, a doctor might tell a woman to only wear white cotton underwear if she's having recurrent yeast infections, because, "Well, it can't hurt, right?"
+An interesting theme in the book is something I see in my own primary care practice: the "well, it can't hurt" phenomenon.
+For example, a doctor might tell a woman to only wear white cotton underwear if she's having recurrent yeast infections, because "Well, it can't hurt, right?"
 Doctors suggest a lot of treatments that don't have any evidence behind them.
 What's going on?

 I think that it's really hard for doctors to say, "I don't know."
 That's something that I learned being a parent of children who had unfixable medical conditions.
-[My] son has cerebral palsy and [my] other son has a heart condition that can't be fixed ...
+[My] son has cerebral palsy, and [my] other son has a heart condition that can't be fixed. ...
 The most valuable thing, actually, a physician ever told me when I was struggling with my kids was, "You know, if we had better therapies to offer you, we'd be offering them to you."
 And that was a really profound moment.

 How do you approach this as a clinician, when you can't offer your patients a quick-fix treatment with rigorous research behind it?

 I actually have a lot of therapies for a lot of conditions that people think are impossible to treat.
 But I do get a lot of patients saying, "Is this the best you have?"
 And I say, "Yes.
-Yes it is the best I have."
+Yes, it is the best I have."
 And I explain why.

-Most people can understand the science behind what we're offering ...
+Most people can understand the science behind what we're offering. ...
 The biggest issue is that we don't have the time to explain it.
-If you're only given seven minutes to explain to someone the complexities of chronic yeast infections — because actually, immunologically, it's a little bit complex — the only way you can do it is in a horrible patriarchal, "Well, just do this" manner.
+If you're only given seven minutes to explain to someone the complexities of chronic yeast infections — because actually, immunologically, it's a little bit complex — the only way you can do it is in a horrible, patriarchal "Well, just do this" manner.

-Let's talk about your other speciality — women's pelvic pain.
+Let's talk about your other specialty — women's pelvic pain.
 Why is this so hard to treat?

 Pain is so complex.
 When you explain it to patients, you have to be so careful, because it can sound like you are saying their pain is in their head, when that's not what you mean.
 It's in their nervous system.
 It's physiologically very hard to explain.